mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``mongoURIWithOptions``
      - string

-     - The :manual:`connection string </reference/connection-string>`
+     - :manual:`connection string </reference/connection-string>`
        for connecting to the |service| cluster.
 Includes the ``replicaSet``, ``ssl``, and ``authSource`` query parameters in the connection string with values appropriate for the cluster.

-       Include a username and password for a MongoDB user associated to the |service| project directly after the ``mongodb://`` protocol portion of the ``mongoURI``.
-To review the connection string format, see the  :manual:`connection string format documentation
+       To review the connection string format, see the :manual:`connection string format documentation </reference/connection-string>`.
-       </reference/connection-string>`.
-To add MongoDB users to a
-       |service| project, see :ref:`mongodb-users`.
+       To add MongoDB users to a |service| project, see :ref:`mongodb-users`.

-       You cannot connect to a |service| cluster using ``mongoURIWithOptions`` without the user authentication
-       information.

        |service| only displays this field after the cluster is
        operational, not while it builds the cluster.

    * - ``name``
      - string
-     - The name of the cluster as it appears in |service|.
+     - Name of the cluster as it appears in |service|.

    * - ``numShards``
      - integer

-     - Selects whether the cluster is a :term:`sharded cluster` or a :term:`replica set` and specifies the number of shards for a sharded cluster.
+     - Specifies the number of shards for a sharded cluster.

        If this is set to ``1``, the cluster is a replica set.
-For more information on MongoDB replica sets, see :manual:`Replication
-       </replication>` in the MongoDB manual.

        If this is set to ``2`` or higher, the cluster is a sharded cluster with the number of shards specified.
-For more information on sharded clusters, see
-       :manual:`Sharding </sharding>` in the MongoDB manual.

        For details on how this setting affects costs, see :ref:`server-number-costs`.